alex-r-bigelow/alex-r-bigelow.github.io/CV/Publications/2016_vip_resonant_lab.md

 pdf: 2016_vip_resonant_lab.pdf

 supplements:
-- name: Resonant Laboratory Application
+- name: Resonant Lab Application
   # use link instead of abslink if you want to link to the master directory
   abslink: http://resonantlab.kitware.com
   # defaults to a download icon, use this if you want a link-out icon